 this article to get deeply into these applications & how it is done.
 The bottom-line is, that in

 general, the extreme reliability of wound transformers, where applicable, is the preferential way

 to go to move electric power, or change from low voltage AC to high voltage AC, & vice versa, & has been, for a VERY long time: http://www.edisontechcenter.org/Transformers.html.
-What is interesting about that article, to me, an electronics engineer, is the failure to discuss
+What is particularly interesting about that article, to me, an electronics engineer, is the failure to discuss

 Mr. Edison's stubbornness about AC/DC.